 - Geiger-Müller tubes.

 As with other detectors, ionization chambers can be operated in current or pulse mode.
-In contrast, proportional counters or Geiger counters are almost always used in pulse mode.
-Detectors of ionizing radiation can be used both for activity measurements as well as for dose measurement.
-With knowledge about the energy needed to form an pair of ions – the dose can be obtained.
+In contrast, pulse mode almost always uses proportional counters or Geiger counters.
+Detectors of ionizing radiation can be used both for activity measurements as well as for dose measurements.
+The dose can be obtained with knowledge about the energy needed to form a pair of ions.